 2. Gather loads of material to work from.

 Write out as many words or phrases as you can think of that link to your industry or sphere, your interests and unique and precious things, and your business values.
 Start pairing them up in twos or threes and see if anything sticks.

 I also love secret codes, and anagrams can be helpful here – Ace and Wren was sparked from one.
 There are plenty of free generators on the web, so feed in some of your word combinations and see what it churns out.
 You may not end up using the whole anagram, but it can give you a new angle if you’re bogged down in the same old phrases.

-I’ve had this happen at least 3 times: landing on the perfect combination in my mind, and then discovering that quite a few people have got there first.
+You land on the perfect business name.
+It feels exciting and individual and comfortable… and then you discover that quite a few other people have got there first.
 It doesn’t necessarily mean you can’t use the name, especially if you’re in a different type of business, but it is so frustrating to have to do virtual contortionism just to get your own website and social media handles.

-Exceptions can be made if you want to use your own name – go ahead, even if it’s a little unusual (your own identity is important; people will learn).
-I’m talking here about special nicknames, in-jokes, obscure words just because you like them… have a careful think about how you’ll communicate these.
+An exception first of all: if you want to use your own name, go ahead, even if it’s a little unusual.
+Your own identity is important; people will learn.
+What I’m talking about here is special nicknames, in-jokes, an obscure word that you’re fond of… have a careful think about how you’ll communicate these.

-The upside for you is that if you have to compromise a little on naming, or you’re not feeling totally fired up about it, it’ll probably be fine.
+The upside for you is: if you have to compromise a little on naming, or you’re not feeling totally fired up about it, it’ll probably be fine.
 The simple act of choosing it, and getting on with your branding, marketing strategies, and business admin, will help you like it more.
-And if a year down the line, the perfect name comes out of nowhere in the middle of the night?
+And if a year down the line, the most wonderful name comes out of nowhere in the middle of the night?